AgateTravel WeLiveToServe

 What is the weather like in Mount Fuji in September?

-Temperature
+Overall Mild Temperature

-The temperature under the Mount Fuji in September is generally very pleasant, with the average high temperature of 24 degrees Celsius (75.2 degrees Fahrenheit) and average low 15℃ (59℉).
+The temperature of the Mount Fuji foothills in September is generally very pleasant, with the average high temperature of 24 degrees Celsius (75.2 degrees Fahrenheit) and average low of 15℃ (59℉).
 There are several days when the maximum temperatures exceed 26℃ (78.8℉), which usually occurs in the early and middle periods.
 In sunny weather occasionally, the highest temperature may reach around 30℃ (86℉).
 In the early morning and evening, it’s comfortably cool, with the minimum temperatures rarely exceeding 20℃ (68℉) or falling under 13℃ (55.4℉).

 High Precipitation & Humidity